SzymonFilipowicz/reactNativeTutorial/README.md

 //to change still!!
 this.globalID = 1;
 </code></pre>
-States can be used in many ways to resolve dynamic changes inside layout and are important part of reactNative (state driven).

 <br><br>AsyncStorage :
 You can save values in already implemented serialized structure called AsyncStorage.
 There are two steps into using it.